cscart/docs/en/developer_guide/addons/compatibility/adapting_4172_to_4181.rst

 Components updated
 ------------------

+.. _dynamic-actions-in-the-header:

 Dynamic actions in the header of the site
 -----------------------------------------

 Template: **design/backend/templates/components/menu/actions_menu.tpl**

 Dynamic actions are displayed as buttons.
 If there are many buttons, some of them are displayed as a dropdown menu.
 The properties correspond to the ``{btn}`` helper from ``buttons/helpers.tpl``, plus an additional parameter ``wrapper_class``.
 If a dynamic action is displayed as a button, the default type used is ``text``.
 Otherwise, it is ``list``.
-The usage of dynamic actions is described in :ref:`The display of dynamic actions is updated` section.
+The usage of dynamic actions is described in :ref:`The display of dynamic actions is updated <display-of-dynamic-actions-updated>` section.

 Example of adding a button through the controller: